 Some information on the PhD program:

-- Courses are offered in French.
+- Courses are offered in both French and English.

 - Professors provide students with individual supervision and guidance

 - Three main fields of research at the School of Social Work (health, childhood-youth-family, francophone minority contexts)

 You will acquire the knowledge and skills you need to gain a better understanding of intervention practices and the mechanics of interventions and to contribute to positive changes to these practices.